emanuellima1/study-journal/README.md

-# study-book
+# The Study Journal

-Book to organize my study notes
+A book to organize my study notes